SaudTauqeer/eventManager-React/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

-## Fixes
+## Under fixing
 * Memory Leak.
-The app still have some memory. i fixed them earlier  --> commit id : `b9e78612c4070931e7997e94fb5ad1e8dd0a2c13` but it was using axios and its `cancelSourceToken`.
+The app still have some memory.
+I fixed them earlier  --> commit id : `b9e78612c4070931e7997e94fb5ad1e8dd0a2c13` but it was using axios and its `cancelSourceToken`.
-After running into several preflight issues with sending credentials to the API.
-I discovered that is issue is with axios that setting `axios.defaults.withCredentials = true;` and not using an instance of `withCredentials` at all solves the issue.
+After running into several preflight issues with sending credentials to the API, I discovered that it is an issue with axios that the setting `axios.defaults.withCredentials = true;` and not using an instance of `withCredentials` at all, solves the issue.
-Hence i shifted to `fetch` for better support and had to drop memory leak --> commit id : `b937363fe1d7ccf635bf405d719a19351905fb7b`.
+Hence I shifted to `fetch` for better support and had to drop memory leak --> commit id : `b937363fe1d7ccf635bf405d719a19351905fb7b`.
 The memory leak issue can be resolved more elegantly using React hooks.

 * Heroku idling.
 Heroku free tier dyano idles your app after 30 minutes of inactivity.
 So i created endpoints on the API and server.
-And i'm sending a request to them periodically to keep the server awaken.
+And I'm sending a request to them periodically to keep the server awake.
 Otherwise it will not process the sending of emails.

+* Form needs more validation and better routing can be added.

 ## Fixes for API and Node server are in their respective README.md

 ## Acknowledgments
-I have used this bootstrap template and used with react-strap and edited it according to my need.
+I have used this Bootstrap template with react-strap and edited it according to my need.
 * https://startbootstrap.com/template-overviews/new-age/